-UN Security Council votes for US-sponsored Gaza ceasefire resolution
+UN Security Council endorses US-sponsored Gaza ceasefire resolution

 ‘I just want to stay alive for my mother’ says boy in Gaza‘I just want to stay alive for my ...

+The resolution welcomes a three-phase ceasefire proposal announced by President Joe Biden last month, which calls for an initial six-week ceasefire and exchange of some Israeli captives held in Gaza for Palestinian prisoners held in Israeli jails.

+The second phase would include a permanent ceasefire and the release of the remaining captives.
+The third phase would include a reconstruction effort for the devastated Gaza Strip.

-The resolution welcomes a ceasefire proposal announced by President Joe Biden that the US says Israel has accepted, although some Israeli officials have promised to continue the war until the elimination of Hamas, the Palestinian group that governs Gaza.
+The US says Israel has accepted the proposal, although some Israeli officials have since promised to continue the war until the elimination of Hamas, the Palestinian group that governs Gaza.

-It calls on Hamas, which initially said it viewed the proposal “positively,” to accept the three-phase plan.
+The resolution calls on Hamas, which initially said it viewed the proposal “positively,” to accept the three-phase plan.

 It urges Israel and Hamas “to fully implement its terms without delay and without condition”.

-Hamas was quick to welcome the resolution.
-In a statement, Hamas said it is ready to cooperate with mediators and enter indirect negotiations over the implementation of the principles of the agreement.
+Hamas was quick to welcome the resolution on Monday.
+In a statement after the vote, Hamas said it is ready to cooperate with mediators and enter indirect negotiations over the implementation of the principles of the agreement.

 Al Jazeera’s Gabriel Elizondo, reporting from the UN headquarters in New York, said the Security Council passed the resolution “overwhelmingly and it is binding in international law”.